Neurological Physical Therapy Residency

-There is a strict attendance policy with the possibility for residency.
+There is a strict attendance policy.
 Failure to comply with all policies may result in termination from the Residency Program.
 Make-up activities and opportunities are at the discretion of the Residency Director and Residency Advisory Committee.

 - Valid, current licensed physical therapist in the State of Texas

 The Neurological Physical Therapy Residency Program consists of 314 hours of educational content, a minimum of 150 hours of direct collaborative learning with the supervising mentor, and at least 1,500 hours of direct patient care.
 This Residency Program is credentialed by the American Physical Therapy Association as a post-professional residency program for physical therapists in neurologic physical therapy.

 UT Southwestern employs the residents from April of the first year through March of the next year and compensates the residents.
 Standard benefits for the job description apply and includes things such as continuing education, full medical and liability insurance coverage, and accrued paid time off.

 The future of physical therapy depends upon our increasing professional stature and ability to function on an independent level as an autonomous profession.
 UT Southwestern School of Physical Therapy is interested in helping the APTA attain its vision of providing thorough post-professional curricula that result in highly trained clinicians.
 The Neurological Physical Therapy Residency Program is being offered to accommodate those licensed clinicians who are motivated to achieve this level of training and expertise.
 Successful completion of the Residency Program will fulfill the educational and credentialing requirements for future fellowship opportunities.